Christopher-DSA/SQL-Project/cleaning_data.md

 SELECT CASE WHEN units_sold IS NULL THEN 0 ELSE unit_price END FROM analytics
 ```

-## 3. Duplicate Rows in the analytics table
+## 3. Duplicate Rows in the analytics table:
 ``` sql
 SELECT * FROM analytics
 Returns: 4301122 rows